Tomas-Barhon/Python-project/README.md

 https://www.czso.cz/csu/xs/obyvatelstvo-xs
-Czech Statistical office - the data on the population in each ORP Because the data was in quite a messy Excel file, we had to transform it manually and the new table is now to your disposal in our repository (app/počet_obyvatel_ORP.xlsx) and can be used in other projects with similar nature.
+Czech Statistical office - the data on the population in each ORP as the data was in quite a messy Excel file, we had to transform it manually and the new table is now to your disposal in our repository (app/počet_obyvatel_ORP.xlsx) and can be used in other projects with similar nature.
 It makes it easier to share the project with others.

 ## How to install the project with pip